The 5 Best Password Managers in 2023 (Based on Usability, Features & Security)

 Why we love LastPass

-Our favourite thing about LastPass is its value for money.
+- Incredibly good value for groups Our favourite thing about LastPass is its value for money.
 Their Family plan costs $4.00 a month, and can be used by a whopping 6 users.
-That means if you can find 5 other friends or family members, you’ll each be paying less than $0.70 cents a month for a top-class password manager! - Dark web monitoring
+That means if you can find 5 other friends or family members, you’ll each be paying less than $0.70 cents a month for a top-class password manager!

-LastPass constantly monitors security breaches and alerts you immediately if it detects you’ve been compromised. - Security
+- Dark web monitoring LastPass constantly monitors security breaches and alerts you immediately if it detects you’ve been compromised.

-They let you nominate a designated ‘emergency contact’, if you wish.
+- Emergency access They let you nominate a designated ‘emergency contact’, if you wish.
 That way, if an emergency or death happens, your loved ones won’t get locked out of important accounts.

 What LastPass could do better